 Emotional support and opportunities for achievement in activities that don't involve reading are important for children with dyslexia.
 If your child has dyslexia:

 - Be supportive.
 Trouble learning to read may affect your child's self-esteem.
 Be sure to express your love and support.
-Encourage your child by praising his or her talents and strengths.
+Offer encouragement by praising your child's talents and strengths.
+Talk to the school staff so they can provide the services and support that your child needs to succeed.

 - Take steps to help your child learn at home.
 Provide a clean, quiet, organized place for your child to study, and designate a study time.
 Also, make sure your child gets enough rest and eats regular, healthy meals.